-Over the years painting and decorating in Dublin and beyond; we have come across the problem of bubbling flakey paint on period buildings.
-It bubbles and falls off very shortly after being applied.
-Why does this paint fall off the walls? because the walls are lime based plaster and it requires a breathable paint.
+Over the years of painting and decorating in Dublin and beyond; we have come across the problem of bubbling, flaky paint on period buildings.
+The paint bubbles and falls off very shortly after being applied.
+So why does this paint fall off the walls?
+Because the walls are lime-based plaster and it requires a breathable paint.
 I have used the following product many times on period restorations, and you simply will not get a better finish for your walls.
-Read on..
+Read on….

-As in their name “Keim” mineral paints are mineral based paints which mean they bond differently than normal exterior paints to the surface they are being painted on.
+As in their name, “Keim” mineral paints are mineral-based paints which mean they bond differently than normal exterior paints to the surface they are being painted on.
 They create a microcrystalline bond with the new plaster or substrate; allowing the coating to become an integral part of that substrate.
-Other exterior paints form a film on top of the existing plasterwork.
+Other exterior paints just form a film on top of the existing plasterwork.

-When one paints a period building in this way, the paint; bonding with the plaster allows the plaster and building to breath letting moisture vapour pass through the coating but also protecting the building from water penetration.
-This paint work will now last for many years to come and can be cleaned down with a power hose once every few years, making your building pristine once more.
+When you paint a period building in this way, the paint bonds with the plaster and allows the plaster and building to breath, letting moisture vapour pass through the coating whilst also protecting the building from water penetration.
+This paintwork will last for many years to come and can be cleaned down with a power hose once every few years, making your building pristine once more.